 “Are you ready to turn in?”
 I say, as I duck out of the tent.

 I’m not sure she heard me, but she notices my approach.
-Between the wind rustling the trees and the crashing of the waves, there’s no other sound out here at this hour.
+Between the crashing of the waves and the wind rustling the trees, there’s no other sound out here at this hour.
 She puts her forearm up on her knee.

 I take a seat by her side, disturbing the detritus of the taiga forest under my person.
 I glance upward.
 The stars are just now starting to reveal themselves behind the fast moving bulk of burgundy cumulus fuzzballs.
 But they will still be there when we wake up.